DLayweh/Capstone/readme.md

 ## Overview

- welcome to Pod Gear E-Commerce Shop.
-This is a one-stop shop for all podcast equipment. we sell afforable, high-quality equipment for both beginner and professional and beginner podcasters.
+ Welcome to Pod Gear E-Commerce Shop.
+This is a one-stop shop for all podcast equipments. we sell afforable, high-quality equipment for both professionals and beginners podcasters.

-This is my capstone projcet for my Front-end Developer class
+This is my capstone projcet for my Front-end Developer class.

 ## Technology Use
-HTML
+>HTML

-CSS
+>CSS

->Bootstrap>
+>Bootstrap

 This is the Home Page, providing you a discription of our site and our top priorities as a brand.
 This page also features some of our best-selling microphones.